wraikes/wraikes.github.io/index.md

 ### Machine Learning with Python

+The following projects share the same objective of creating predictive models using Python.
+The primary packages for these tools is numpy, pandas and sci-kit learn.

 ##### I'm a (Titanic) Survivor

 This [script](Titanic.html) was used for practice in running predictive classification models on the ubiquitous Titanic dataset, using Python's sci-kit learn package.
 The data can be downloaded at <https://www.kaggle.com/c/titanic/data>.